SarthakS123/GENG5511-2024-Group-2-Deliverables/README.md

 - Gerard Lim (22988115)

 This repository contains a zip file with the following deliverables:
-1. Group 2 Final Report
-2. Altium schematic designs
+1. Altium schematic designs
-3. Altium PCB design
+2. Altium PCB design